 As a waiting list admission.

-A HCV Participant is responsible for finding an existing housing unit suitable to the holder's needs and desires that meets HQS and rent reasonableness standards.
+A HCV Participant is responsible for finding an existing housing unit suitable to the holder's needs and desires that meets HQS (NSPIRE effective October 1, 2025) and rent reasonableness standards.

 Special Admissions: If HUD awards the HA program funding that is targeted for families living in specified units: